MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-geo-distributed.md

 ms.author: bryanla
 ms.reviewer: anajod2019

-# Intent: Notdone: As a < type of user >, I want < what? > so that < why? >
+# Intent: As an Azure Stack Hub user, I want to learn about the geo-distributed app pattern so I can direct traffic to specific endpoints based on various metrics.
-# Keyword: Notdone: keyword noun phrase
+# Keyword: geo-distributed app pattern azure stack hub

 ---

-# Geo-distributed pattern
+# Geo-distributed app pattern

-Learn how to provide app endpoints across multiple regions, and route user traffic based on location and compliance needs.
+Learn how to provide app endpoints across multiple regions and route user traffic based on location and compliance needs.

 ## Context and problem